AqwamCreates/DataPredict/docs/API/Models.md

 * Currently, DataPredict™ has 93% (93 out of 100) models with online learning capabilities.
 By default, most models would perform offline / batch training on the first train before switching to online / incremental / sequential after the first train.

-* Tabular reinforcement learning models can use optimizers.
-And yes, I am quite aware that I have overengineered this, but I really want to make this a grand finale before I stop updating DataPredict™ for a long time.

 * No dimensionality reduction algorithms due to not being suitable for game-related use cases.
 They tend to be computationally expensive and are only useful when a full dataset is collected.
 This can be offset by choosing proper features and remove the unnecessary ones.

 * No tree models (like decision trees) for now due to these models requiring the full dataset and tend to be computationally expensive.
 In addition, most of these tree models do not have online learning capabilities.

-* Going "Independence" on my birthday at 23 January 2026.
-Probably.

 ## Regression